Sharukesh3/LLM-for-hydrogen-storage/README.md

 http://127.0.0.1:5000

 **System requirments:**
-Your basic os requirments + 4GB of ram (for the model running)
+Your basic os requirments + 7GB of ram (for the model loading/running)

 Thank you for using the Hydrogen Storage Papers Summarizer project!